atiaamin2019/PampliconFinder/README.md

 **Step2**: Run SeqKit to get the trimmed read length from the output fasta file of the previous step.

 ```
-seqkit fx2tab --length --name --header-line  foo.fasta
+seqkit fx2tab --length --name --header-line  trimmed_amplicon_reads.fasta > trimmed_read_length.txt
 ```

-The resulting output.txt file will have two columns, first one carrying the read ID and the second one has the trimmed read length.
+The resulting trimmed_read_length.txt file will have two columns, first one carrying the read ID and the second one has the trimmed read length.
 A histogram of the read length will show the junction distribution.

-**Step3**: Run the following script which takes as input the raw fastq.gz file and the output.txt file from Seqkit and gives as output the full amplicon reads in a separate fasta file.
+**Step3**: Run the following script which takes as input the raw ONT_reads.fastq.gz file and the trimmed_read_length.txt file from Seqkit and gives as output the full amplicon reads in a separate fasta file.
 This output fasta file can be used for amplicon assembly pipeline.

 ```
 python extracting_amplicon_reads.py